-Vitamin B3 treatment for ataxia shows promise in first human trialMay 2nd, 2014 by Harry Dayantis in Diseases, Conditions, Syndromes /
+Vitamin B3 treatment for ataxia shows promise in first human trialMay 2, 2014 by Harry Dayantis in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress)—A form of vitamin B3 has shown early promise against Friedreich's ataxia, a debilitating degenerative disease with no treatment or cure, in the first human trial of the treatment involving UCL researchers.